HMS Hyperion (1807): Jamaica and Haiti

-The historian Peter Hore provides a different series of events.
-He describes the attack on the launch as the prelude to Brodie and two other officers being detained ashore by the Haitians.
+The historian Peter Hore instead describes the attack on the launch as the prelude to Brodie and two other officers being detained ashore by the Haitians.
 In this account Brodie was only able to return to Hyperion after the ship's first lieutenant, Lieutenant James Morgan, brought the frigate through a channel only 4 fathom deep, and sent an ultimatum to the Haitians that if the officers were not released he would destroy the town and capture the Haitian frigate anchored there.

 Upon returning to Jamaica, Brodie reported the incident at Gonaïves to Rowley, who reprimanded him for not demanding a written apology for the killings.
 Captain James Vashon in the 36-gun frigate HMS Thalia was sent to rectify this, but the Haitians defended their conduct and Christophe, insulted by Vashon's behaviour, unsuccessfully attempted to incite a duel with him.
 Brodie remained with Hyperion at Jamaica where, on 14 March, he died of an illness probably caught during his time on Haiti.
 He was replaced on 26 March by Captain William Pryce Cumby who, after the death of Rowley in October, sailed Hyperion to Portsmouth Dockyard for a refit, stopping at Veracruz and Havana.

 North America

 Hyperion sailed to join the Newfoundland Station on 13 May 1812, protecting the whale fisheries amongst icebergs in the Davis Strait.
 After a summer of this duty, and with the War of 1812 ongoing, the ship served as a convoy escort between Newfoundland and Barbados.
-Returning to harbour at St. John's, Hyperion spent the winter frozen there.
+Returning to harbour at St. John's, Hyperion spent the winter frozen in there.
 By April 1813 the ship was struggling with desertion, but Cumby failed in a petition to begin a press gang on land.

 The ship left Newfoundland on 10 November as escort to a convoy of thirty-seven ships destined for Portugal.
 Hit by severe storms, by 25 November only sixteen ships remained in company.
 Splitting the convoy, Hyperion took six ships towards Porto.
 With the weather too poor to enter the harbour, they redirected to Corunna and were beset by another storm.
 By 6 December Hyperion had lost the entire convoy.
 With her upper works damaged and both pumps broken, Cumby diverted the frigate towards Portsmouth, meeting with another battered convoy under the escort of the 44-gun frigate HMS Iris.